CubeZeero/datamoshing_GUI/README.md

 Only built and released the windows version, but if you have knowledge of python, you can make it work on other operating systems.

-I don't own any OS other than windows, so I'm hoping someone else can build it for me. :)
+I don't own any OS other than windows, so I'm hoping someone else can build :)

 # Effects